Principal Care Management in Michigan.

 PCM in Michigan questions.

-MI Medicaid provides full supplementary coverage for PCM services.
+MI Medicaid provides partial supplementary coverage for PCM services.
 Medicare covers PCM under the same framework as CCM.
-MI Medicaid provides full supplementary coverage.
+MI Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Michigan has approximately 1.9M residents aged 65+ (18.4% of the population), with +13% by 2035 projected growth.
 Auto industry retirees create significant senior population in Detroit area.
 Upper Peninsula has significant telehealth needs.
 Strong skilled nursing presence.